Unconditional security from noisy quantum storage: Proofs for min-entropy sampling

-and $\kappa = \frac{m}{s \beta} \leq 0.15$. \end{lemma} We are now ready to give the \begin{proof}[Proof of Lemma~\ref{lem:samplingmodified}] Because of the definition of smooth min-entropy and the fact that partial traces do not increase distance, it suffices to establish the claim for~$\eps=0$.
+where $\delta=2^{-m \lambda^2/(512 \omega^2)}$. \end{lemma} \begin{proof} Because of the definition of smooth min-entropy and the fact that partial traces do not increase distance, it suffices to establish the claim for~$\eps=0$.
 By Lemma~\ref{lem:subsetsampler} and Lemma~\ref{lem:minentropysampling}, we have

 if $\kappa = \frac{m}{s \beta} \leq 0.06$.
 Here we used the inequalities

 Note that the condition $\kappa\leq 0.06$ is satisfied if $s\geq m/4$ and $\beta\geq 67$.
 Setting $\xi :=\textfrac{\lambda}{(4\omega)}$ and using $s\geq m/4$ again, we get for $256 \omega^2/\lambda^2\leq \beta$ that